hyjung25/Financial-News-Sentiment-Analysis/README.md

 This project implements a multilingual BERT-based sentiment classifier for Korean news headlines and summaries.
 It classifies news articles into one of three categories: positive, neutral, or negative.
 The model is based on Hugging Face's bert-base-multilingual-cased and fine-tuned using PyTorch and the transformers library.
+The data was mined using various free APIs from financial news pages over a week.

 | Column Name     | Description                                                  |
 | --------------- | ------------------------------------------------------------ |